“I’ll do what I previously won’t so I’ll have what my old self wont.”

 - Swap the predictable secure career for the ability to make your own money.

-- Swap the games for more time.
+- Swap the game addiction for more time.

 - Swap being busy for time for what matters.

-- Swap consumerism and materialism for minimalism.
+- Swap consumerism and materialism for minimalism and essentialism.

 - Swap stuff for people.